Ironomism1/PyTalk-AI-agent-/README.md

 <div align="center">

-# PyTalk – Futuristic Gemini Copilot
+# PyTalk – Your own custom Ai Agent

 Glow-infused AI assistant for coding & conversation.
 Chats, speaks, listens, and paints with Google Gemini — all inside a sleek PySide6 desktop app.